muxy/extensions-js/README.md

 npm run build
 ```

 in this directory.
-The complete library will be built and both minified and full versions will be
+The complete library will be built and both UMD and ES Module versions will be
 placed in the `dist/` folder.

-- `dist/muxy-extensions.js`
+- `dist/medkit.umd.js`
-- `dist/muxy-extensions.min.js`
+- `dist/medkit.esm.js`

-## Running tests
+## Running Tests

 To run the full suite of tests, run: